Search results for:

-Hostwinds clients who are using cPanel and have a web hosting package with Apache SpamAssasin SPAM Filters enabled will be happy to make use of this feature to help deal with SPAM emails from being received.
-In this guide, we will cover how to set up SPAM filters and use these on your cPanel account and is targeted towards Hostwinds Shared, Business and Reseller clients.
-In order to continue with this guide, please login to cPanel.
+Hostwinds clients who are using cPanel and have a web hosting package with Apache SpamAssassin SPAM Filters enabled will be happy to use this feature to help deal with SPAM emails from being received.
+This guide will cover how to set up SPAM filters and use these on your cPanel account and is targeted towards Hostwinds Shared, Business, and Reseller clients.
+To continue with this guide, please log in to cPanel.

 Apache SpamAssassin is enabled.
 This will mark suspicious email messages as spam.
 The server will update the header of new messages whose calculated spam score exceeds the Spam Threshold Score (5).